This page describes how to configure elements of your project to integrate with Git for version control.

 Git Integration Options

 Once you set up your Git connection, Looker will use your Git provider for managing your LookML source files, as described on the Using Version Control and Deploying documentation page.
 That’s all you need to do to set up your project with source file management and version control.
 However, if you are a Looker admin, you can configure additional options for Looker’s integration with Git using the Git Integration options on the Configuration tab of the Project Settings page.

 When Git Integration is set to Off, Looker will fully use your Git provider for managing LookML files, but Looker won’t display any external links to your Git provider’s interface.

 - Show Links: Looker will provide external links to your Git provider’s interface so that your developers can view the project in the Git provider’s interface.
 Looker will also provide links for each project file so that your developers can view the file’s history and Git blame information on your Git provider’s interface.
 See the Integrating External Links to Your Git Provider section for information about the links.
 If you have a Looker-hosted Git repository, the Show Links option has no effect.

 - Pull Requests Recommended: In addition to providing external links to your Git provider’s interface, Looker will allow developers to submit a pull request so that another developer can approve changes before adding them to the project.
 See the Integrating Pull Requests for Your Project section for information on setting this up.
 If you have a Looker-hosted Git repository, you will not see this option.

 - Pull Requests Required: This is the same as above, except that your LookML developers are required to open a pull request to submit changes to the project.
 See the Integrating Pull Requests for Your Project section for information on setting this up.
 If you have a Looker-hosted Git repository, you will not see this option.

-If you switch Git integration on or off, click Save Project Settings located under the Git Release Management section to save the change.
+If you switch Git integration on or off, scroll down and click Save Project Configuration under the Deployment section to save your change.

 Integrating External Links to Your Git Provider